 – Mary Kummings

 By the 1950s, however, the wall was deteriorating.
-For the next sixty years, stop-gap measures were taken to repair or even rebuild portions of the wall.
+For the next sixty years, city employees took stop-gap measures to repair and even rebuild portions of the wall.

 A Generational Tradition